tophercollins/tophercollins/README.md

 - [Zombie Survival](https://tophercollins.github.io/zombie-survival.html), a turn based survival game written in Python focusing on Object Orientated Programming.

-For a full catalogue of projects, see my [Portfolio](https://tophercollins.github.io/).
+For a more detailled view of projects, see my [Portfolio](https://tophercollins.github.io/).